EvaTurtschin/LeafGrow_QA_TestingProject/README.md

 ## _[LEAFGROW](https://leafgrow-app-foign.ondigitalocean.app/#/) Web Application_

 ## Description:
-This project is a Java-based automated testing framework using Selenium WebDriver, TestNG, and Logback for testing functionalities of a web application related to user registration, login, logout, and account management.
+This project is a Java-based automated testing framework using Selenium WebDriver, TestNG, and Logback for testing functionalities of a web application related to user registration, login, logout, and account management, and API testing via RestApi.

 ## Features